microrobotics/servo-pin-datasheets/README.md

 # Servo Pin and Connector Datasheets
+This document show the Dimensions for connectors and pins for the 2 Servo Standards

-Dimensions for Futabo J Style and JR Style Servo Connectors
+- Futabo J Style Servo Connector
+- JR Style Servo Connector